 We talked about the details of Supplements here.

-However, after being on the coverage, you notice the out of pocket costs on your Advantage plan is a lot higher.
+However, after being on the coverage, you notice the out-of-pocket costs on your Advantage Plan are a lot higher.

 There are a couple of different ways to do so:

 - Medical Underwriting

 - Trial Right